hakanoo/nestql/README.md

 # nestql

-nestql is a no-code tool that converts sql statements into restfull APIs.
+nestql is a no-code tool that converts sql statements to restfull APIs.

+Especially suitable for mock server development.

-You just need to provide the route path and the associated SQL statement, your Web API server is ready!
+You just need to provide the route paths and the associated SQL statements, your Web API server is ready!

 A sample config file looks like this: